 The next stop on your Market Street cheesesteak tour is Campo's.
 Serving up cheesesteaks and other specialty sandwiches since 1947.
 Campo's renders itself a classic.
 You can't miss with a standard cheesesteak, but Campo's 'The Heater' is the official cheesesteak of the Philadelphia Phillies, making it the perfect option to devour while you root for the home team.
 Order at their location in Old City or grab it at Citizens Bank Park

-214 Market Street, campos-
+214 Market Street, camposdelt.com

-Woodrow's is located on South Greet
+Woodrow's is located on South Street

-Sonny's was listed among the best dirring destinations in the United States by Trip Advisor steak of the Philadelphia Phillies
+Sonny's was listed among the best dirring destinations in the United States by Trip Advisor

 Oh Brother distinguishes itself with its toasted seeded bun

 FEATURES